KouchDB/.github/profile/README.md

 ## KouchDB 👋

-The KouchDB "org" is a collection of CouchDB and CouchDB compatible databases and related tools, and my own experimental forays into the ecosystem.
+A collection of CouchDB and CouchDB compatible databases and related tools, and my own experimental forays into the ecosystem.

 I'm a huge fan of the CouchDB concept and architecture, but I don't like the Erlang implementation.